asdetrefle/toml-cpp/README.md

 ## Build Status

 ## Example Usage
-To parse a configuration file from a file, you can do the following:
+To parse a TOML document from a file, you can do the following:

 ```cpp
 #include "toml/toml.h"